 Or maybe you are paying off debt or trying to reach FIRE.

 To be honest and fair…Once I had kids, I stopped buying clothes for myself.
 The kids were constantly outgrowing theirs.
 Plus mine would be covered in spit up, paint, or dirt by the end of the day.
-And clothes shopping on a budget while paying off debt.
+And clothes shopping on a budget while paying off debt was minimal to say the least.

 So, what was the point?
 Then, let's not even bring up the elephant in the room for most mamas (baby weight).